 International Accounting Standard 19 Revised (IAS19R) requires the disclosure of the Council's share of Tayside Pension Fund's assets and liabilities, both current and future.
 The information disclosed in the accounts is provided to the Council by the Pension Fund's actuaries following the annual valuation of the Fund.
 The position at 31 March 2016 indicates a net liability of £161.821m compared to a net pension liability of £178.054m on 31 March 2015.
 This liability is based on a snapshot valuation at 31 March 2016 and is a result of prevailing market conditions at that date.
 Triennial valuations of the Fund are carried out with the last valuation having taken place at 31 March 2014.
-Employer's contributions are currently 17% of pensionable pay.
 For more information see Note 19.